Do solar panels increase the value of your home?

 This means homebuyers may soon be put off by a property that doesn’t come with solar panels – as they often are now when a home doesn’t have double glazing.

 • Solar cuts your electricity bills.
-A solar & battery system will reduce a household’s electricity bills by 103%, on average*
+A solar & battery system can reduce a household’s electricity bills by 103%, on average*

 • You’ll be less dependent on the grid.
 What’s more, certain storage batteries can keep your electricity running in the event of a power cut